Yes, all of the courses offered by the Domestic Relations Office meet the requirements established by the Texas Family Code.

 Do not bring your children to the Domestic Relations Office, unless specifically requested by a Family Court Services Evaluator.

 Yes.
 The custodial parent has discretion to hire private counsel, who will notice the DRO of the pending litigation.

 Evaluations do not begin until all fees are paid.
 You have the option of paying the other party's fees so the evaluation can begin and then seeking reimbursement at a later date.
 Consult with your attorney.

 No - children may not be present at the mediation.

-No. However, all noncustodial parents who reside in Harris County may apply to the DRO for possession enforcement services.
+All parents who reside in Harris County may apply to the DRO for possession enforcement services.
 Possession enforcement services are detailed in a different page on this website.

 Yes, Reporting is a condition of your community supervision.
 If you fail to report it is a violation of your community supervision.